okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/sign-users-out/main/index.md

 ## Sign users out of Okta

-Sign users out of Okta by ending their session on the Okta Authorization Server.
+Sign users out of Okta by ending their session on the Okta authorization server.

 <StackSelector snippet="remotesignout" noSelector/>